HOUSTON — Houston voters will decide on a $4.4 billion bond proposal from the Houston Independent School District in the November election.

 The bond would be the first in 12 years for HISD and the largest in the state’s history.

-Supporters for the proposal said the measure was an important opportunity to improve HISD schools while opponents have expressed skepticism and distrust of state-appointed Superintendent Mike Miles and the state-appointed board of managers.
+Supporters of the proposal said the measure was an important opportunity to improve HISD schools while opponents have expressed skepticism and distrust of state-appointed Superintendent Mike Miles and the state-appointed board of managers.

 Recently, KHOU 11's Maria Aguilera reported on how both Harris County Democrats and Republicans opposed the bond.
 Democrats cited a lack of trust for state-appointed superintendent Mike Miles and an unelected board.
 Republicans cited declining enrolment and families facing economic difficulties.
 You can read her report here.